Australian dollar: Exchange rate history

 Prior to 1983, Australia maintained a fixed exchange rate.
-The Australian pound was initially at par from 1910 with the British pound or £A1 = £1 (UK); from 1931 it was devalued to £A1 = 16s sterling.
+The Australian pound was initially at par from 1910 with the British pound or £A1 = £1 (United Kingdom); from 1931 it was devalued to £A1 = GB£0.80 (16 shillings sterling).
 This reflected its historical ties as well as a view about the stability in value of the British pound.

-From 1946 to 1971, Australia maintained a peg under the Bretton Woods system, a fixed exchange rate system that pegged the U.S. dollar to gold, but the Australian dollar was effectively pegged to sterling until 1967 at £1 sterling = £A1 5s = A$2.50 = US$2.80.
-In 1967 Australia did not follow the pound sterling devaluation and remained fixed to the U.S. dollar at A$1 = US$1.12.
+From 1946 to 1971, Australia maintained a peg under the Bretton Woods system, a fixed exchange rate system that pegged the U.S. dollar to gold, but the Australian dollar was effectively pegged to sterling until 1967 at £1 sterling = A$2.50 = US$2.80 (A$1 = 8s sterling).
+In 1967, Australia did not follow the pound sterling devaluation and remained fixed to the U.S. dollar at A$1 = US$1.12 = 9s 4d sterling.

-With the breakdown of the Bretton Woods system in 1971, Australia converted the traditional peg to a fluctuating rate against the US dollar.
-In September 1974, Australia valued the dollar against a basket of currencies called the trade weighted index (TWI) in an effort to reduce the fluctuations associated with its tie to the US dollar.
+With the breakdown of the Bretton Woods system in 1971, Australia converted the traditional peg to a managed float regime against the US dollar.
+In September 1974, Australia managed the dollar's exchange rate against a basket of currencies (called the trade weighted index (TWI)) in an effort to reduce the fluctuations associated with its tie to the US dollar.
 The daily TWI valuation was changed in November 1976 to a periodically adjusted valuation.

 The highest valuation of the Australian dollar relative to the U.S. dollar was during the period of the peg to the U.S. dollar.
 On 9 September 1973, the peg was adjusted to US$1.4875, the fluctuation limits being changed to US$1.485–US$1.490; on both 7 December 1973 and 10 December 1973, the noon buying rate in New York City for cable transfers payable in foreign currencies reached its highest point of 1.4885 U.S. dollars to one dollar.